 The disorder is progressive, though variable; it will worsen.

-Multiple organ systems are involved: skin, CNS, peripheral nerves, eyes, bones, GI tract, and vascular and endocrine systems.
+Multiple organ systems are involved: skin, central nervous system, peripheral nerves, eyes, bones, gastrointestinal tract, and vascular and endocrine systems.

 Presentation in a young child may be subtle.